RunLLM/gitbook/api-reference/sdk-reference/package-aqueduct/package-aqueduct.resources/aqueduct.resources.s3.md

          lazy: bool = False) -> BaseArtifact
 ```

-Reads one or more files from the S3 integration.
+Reads one or more files from the S3 resource.

 **Arguments**: